Canadian Supply Chains Act

 1. LVMH Employee Code of Conduct (the “Employee Code”)

-The Employee Code, which applies to LV Canada employees, sets out the LVMH Group’s strict prohibition against forced labor and child labor and adherence to promoting human rights in its business endeavors.
+The Employee Code, which applies to LV Canada employees, sets out the LVMH Group’s prohibition against forced labor and child labor and adherence to promoting human rights in its business endeavors.
 All LV Canada employees are required to certify that they have read, understood and will comply with the Employee Code as part of their onboarding.
 In addition, the Employee Code is available to all LV Canada employees on the Louis Vuitton Americas (“LVA”) Ethics & Compliance intranet site.

-2. LVMH Group Supplier Code of Conduct (the “Supplier Code”)
+2. LVMH Group Supplier and Business Partner Code of Conduct (the “Code”)

-More specifically the Supplier Code states the following:
+More specifically the Code states the following:

 PROHIBITION OF CHILD LABOR

 Work by children under the age of 16 is strictly prohibited.
 In countries where local laws set a higher age for child labor or set an age for completion of compulsory education higher than 16, the highest age is applicable.
 Workers under the age of 18 shall not perform any overtime or hazardous work or work a night shift.
-Suppliers may use lawful, legitimate, properly-managed workplace apprenticeship programs, such as student internships.
+Business Partners may use lawful, legitimate, properly-managed workplace apprenticeship programs, such as student internships.

 PROHIBITION OF FORCED LABOR AND HUMAN TRAFFICKING